Why is it so tough to get ketchup out of the bottle?

 When the bottle is shaken, the molecules break apart and become loose.
 Hence, the ketchup starts flowing.

-You can even make your own thixotropic substance!
+You can even make your own goo that behaves in a strange, opposite way.
 For that, you need one cup of cold water and one and a half cups of cornstarch.
 Pour the water into a shallow dish.
 Add the cornstarch to the water slowly, one teaspoon of at a time, stirring all the while.
 Continue till you have exhausted all the cornstarch.

 Strike the surface of the water-cornstarch mixture with the back of a spoon.
-The mixture will not splatter like any other liquid.
-This is true for any thixotropic mixture.
+The mixture will not splatter like any other liquid — instead it turns firm the instant you hit it.
+Notice that this is the opposite of ketchup: ketchup grows runnier when you shake it, while this goo grows harder the more you push it.

 If you drop a small hard object, such as a tennis ball, on its surface, the mixture becomes firm and does not splash.
 This is because cornstarch and water molecules have fairly fixed positions.
 They cannot move freely under pressure and behave more like a solid.
 However, if there is no pressure, the mixture behaves like a liquid.

-Quicksand is also a thixotropic mixture, the more the pressure you apply the harder it gets to free yourself.
-The best way of getting out of quicksand is to apply force very slowly.
+Quicksand works like the cornstarch goo too: the more you struggle and press, the harder it grips you.
+The best way out of quicksand is to move very slowly.